 It’s pretty impossible not to recognize the stately Statler Hotel architecture dotting the skylines of many of of America’s major cities.
-The very first of them, the Statler City Hotel, was built in Buffalo in 1921, and at the time, was one of the area’s most luxurious stays.
-The hotel was so well-loved by the guests that have many made the journey back to the hotel time and time again.. even from beyond the grave.
+The original Statler City Hotel was built in Buffalo in 1921, and at the time, was one of the area’s most luxurious stays.
+The hotel was so well-loved by the guests that many have made the journey back to the hotel time and time again.. even from beyond the grave.

-The Statler Hotel was the place to be from the 1920s to the 1940s, and served as the epicenter of Buffalo’s high society, which is understandable when you consider just how decadent it was for the time.
-During its heyday the hotel played host to cultural icons like Elvis, Al Capone, and Richard Nixon, but unfortunately, like most things, the party couldn’t last forever.
+Serving as the epicenter of Buffalo’s high society, the Statler City Hotel was the place to be from the 1920s to the 1940s, which is understandable when you consider just how decadent it was for the time.
+During its heyday, the hotel played host to cultural icons like Elvis Presley, Al Capone, and Richard Nixon, but like most things, the party couldn’t last forever.

-By the mid 80s the Statler Hotel was hit hard by the economic decline in Buffalo, and the doors to the once great hotel were closed, and the building sat abandoned for nearly 15 years.
-Luckily that wasn’t the end for the Statler, and by the mid 90s the building was sold and renovations began to bring it back to is full grandeur.
+By the mid 80s the Statler Hotel was hit hard by the economic decline in Buffalo, and the doors to the once great hotel were closed, leaving the building abandoned for nearly 15 years.
+Fortunately, that wasn’t the end for the Statler, and by the mid 90s the building was sold and renovations began to bring it back to its full grandeur.
 That’s when things started to get weird.

-As renovations began on the building, workers noticed strange happenings around the building as they tore down walls, chipped away paint, and patched holes.
-The activity has continued on long after the renovations, and today, many of the building’s guests continue to report hearing the sounds of ghostly voices echo through the halls, seeing full-bodied apparitions wandering the ballroom, and even the occasion phantom touch from an invisible entity.
+As renovations began on the building, workers noticed strange occurrences as they tore down walls, chipped away paint, and patched holes.
+The activity has continued on long after the renovations, and today many of the building’s guests continue to report hearing the sounds of ghostly voices echo through the halls, the appearance of full-body apparitions wandering the ballroom, and even the occasional phantom touch from an invisible entity.

 The most active areas of the hotel have remained the Terrace Room, where legless apparitions, mysterious shadows, and glowing phantoms have been photographed countless times.
 Floor 18, which is said to be the center of much of the paranormal activity, is considered the most haunted floor of the building, but the Old Pool Area is where the really frightening stuff goes down.
 Visitors say that the pool is home to one of the Statler City Hotel’s darker entities, one with a fondness for aggressively grabbing the unaware, causing drastic temperature drops, and even screaming at paranormal investigators brave enough to visit.